 - Coho salmon

 - Alaska Sockeye salmon fillet

 - Wild Alaska Pollock

 Signing up for the subscription is super simple.
 All you have to do is click the ‘Choose Your Plan’ button, which will bring to a list of plans that you can choose from.
 Once you’ve figured out what plan you’re interested in, just click ‘Select Your Plan’.
-After you’ve decided on your plan, fill out your delivery information, and click ‘Place Your Order’.
+After you’ve decided on your plan (e.g. do you want more sockeye salmon fillet or other variety), fill out your delivery information, and click ‘Place Your Order’.
 Easy enough, right?

 Before my order arrived at my doorstep, I did some extra research on Wild Alaskan Company to see if I could find where the fish included in their subscription is caught.
 Since this box is curated by a generational fisherman in a sustainably harvested environment, you know you’ll be sent out wild salmon that is caught in Alaska.